-Canadian Windscribe is a good alternative for U.S. based VPN providers or for someone who wants to use their free VPN plan that comes with 10GB session bandwidth (per month).
+This VPN is a good choice for U.S. based VPN providers or for a person who wants to use their free VPN plan that comes with 10GB session bandwidth (per month).

 Despite being a relatively new VPN service, their Chrome extension, which provides free proxy access to users, has already been used by over 900,000 people.

-Windscribe is a very interesting VPN which piles on the features, yet remains easy to use, with some great value commercial products, and one of the most generous free plans around.
+Windscribe is an interesting VPN with piles on the features, restore it’s simple ease of use, offer some great value commercial products, and is one of the most generous free plans around.

-A decent-sized network provides locations in 110 cities spread across 62 countries.
+A decent-sized network provides about 110 locations spread across 62 countries.

-Chrome, Firefox, and Opera extensions give you even more ways to connect and stacks of privacy-related extras, and the website has guides to help you set up the service on routers, Kodi, Amazon Fire TV, Nvidia Shield, and via any OpenVPN-compatible software or device.
+As for Chrome, Firefox, and Opera extensions, it gives you even more ways to connect and provides extra privacy-related options.
+Their website also has guides to help you set up the service on routers, Kodi, Amazon Fire TV, Nvidia Shield, through any OpenVPN-compatible software or device.

 2. Compatible Devices